 D-704: Authorizations of Care for Children in Protective Services

 Boards must not process child care payments for children with open DFPS cases without a properly authorized DFPS Form 2054 (Service Authorization).
-Boards must be aware that DFPS will not authorize a backdated Form 2054, and verbal authorizations by CPS are not allowed.
+Boards must inform staff members that DFPS will not authorize a backdated Form 2054, and verbal authorizations by CPS are not allowed.

 Boards must inform child care providers not to provide CCS to any child until they receive an approved child care authorization form from a Board’s child care contractor.
 CCS provided without an approved Form 2054 will not be paid.